Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 Using Bots

-Using bots goes against the platform’s terms of service and can lead to an account suspension or Instagram IP ban.
-In fact, the platform employs various methods to detect automated behavior, including the use of bots.
+Using bots goes against Instagram’s terms of service and can lead to an account suspension or an Instagram IP ban.
+The platform employs various methods to detect automated behavior, including the use of bots.

-But if you’re running an online business or you’re an influencer, you’ll need to use automation tools or bots sooner or later.
-They can help you increase your follower count, boost your engagement on the platform and improve your visibility by automating comments, likes, and direct messages, perform marketing strategies, stay ahead of the competition, and attract monetization opportunities.
+If you’re running an online business, marketing agency, or are an influencer, you might need to use automation tools or bots to increase efficiency.
+They can help you increase your follower count, boost your engagement on the platform, and improve your visibility by automating various tasks.

-Despite these potential motivations, it’s essential to recognize that using bots on Instagram is against the platform’s rules, which is why you need a solution.
+Despite these potential motivations, it’s essential to recognize that using bots on Instagram is against the platform’s rules, which is why additional measures must be taken.

-Getting a permanent ban means that your Instagram account will be deleted without offering you a chance to restore it.
-It can be caused by continuously violating the rules, such as mass following, mass liking, or spamming.
+- A permanent ban means your Instagram account is deleted and inaccessible without a chance for appeal.
+It’s caused by continuous and severe violations of the platform’s rules, such as mass following, mass liking, or spamming.

 How Do You Know If Your IP Is Banned from Instagram?

 Instagram doesn’t always notify you that your IP address or account was banned.
-Still, there are some signs that indicate a possible ban.
-But before we tell you more about them, try clearing the cookies from your browser and see if this solves your problem.
+Still, there are signs that indicate a possible IP ban, but it must first be differentiated from an Instagram account ban.

 Inability to Open a New Account

-If you can’t create a new account on the platform using the same device or network, you’re most likely banned.
+If you can’t create a new account on the platform using the same device or network, you’re most likely IP-banned.
 In that case, you won’t succeed even if you use different login credentials.
-That’s because the platform has blocked your IP address, so any attempt to create a new account from that IP address will be unsuccessful.
+Instagram has blocked your IP address, so attempts to create a new account from that IP address will be unsuccessful.

 Inability to Log In

 If you can’t log into your account, you’re probably banned from Instagram.
-No matter how many times you enter your username and password, you’re still redirected back to the login page or get an error message.
+An IP ban differs because no matter how many times you enter different usernames and passwords, you’re still redirected back to the login page or get an error message.

 “Action Blocked” Messages

-If you keep seeing “Action Blocked” messages when trying to follow, comment, like, or do any other action on Instagram, the chances are your IP address is banned.
-This could mean that the platform has flagged your IP address as suspicious, preventing further actions from that IP.
+If you keep seeing “Action Blocked” messages when trying to follow, comment, like, or do any other action on Instagram across different accounts, it can mean your IP address is banned.
+Instagram might have flagged your IP address as suspicious, preventing further actions from that IP.

-If you’re unable to access various accounts from the same network or device, you might have an Instagram IP ban.
+If you’re unable to access different accounts from the same network or device, you might have an Instagram IP ban.
 That’s because the ban applies to all accounts linked to the banned IP, not just the one that has caused the ban.
+Often, the same ban applies to other Meta services, such as Facebook.

 The Best Strategies to Bypass an Instagram IP Ban